lennart02/lennart02/README.md

-- 👋 Hi, I’m Lennart
+- 👋 Hi, I'm Lennart
-- 👀 I’m interested in Python and C#
+- 👀 I'm interested in Python, C# and AI
-- 🌱 I’m currently learning C++ and Machine Learning Basics
+- 👨‍🎓 I'm studying Computer Science
-- 📫 How to reach me: Discord: Lennart#8350
+- 📫 How to reach me: Discord: lennart02

 <!---
 lennart02/lennart02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.